From a sentence to

 Generation

-The server generates multiple outputs: PTBuilder JavaScript code for topology construction, IOS CLI configuration commands per device, host configuration instructions, project files for persistence, and natural language explanations.
+The server generates multiple outputs: a PTBuilder-style JavaScript build script for topology construction, IOS CLI configuration commands per device, host configuration instructions, project files for persistence, and natural language explanations.

 pt_generate_script(plan) → topology.js